r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 26.6.1 'Tahoe' with Xcode/CLT 26.6 (hence Apple clang 21) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)
+Check results using R-devel on an arm64 Mac running macOS 26.6.1 'Tahoe' with Xcode/CLT 26.6 (hence Apple clang 21) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)

 [According to https://en.wikipedia.org/wiki/Xcode that version of Apple clang corresponds to LLVM clang 21.1.6, but the correspondence seems loose.]

+Historically these checks were first done in 2020 on M1 MBA and since 2021-11 on an M1 Pro MBP.
+Since 2026-08, on an 18-core M5 Pro MBP.

 Timezone Europe/London
 Locale en_GB.UTF-8, LC_COLLATE=C